matthewjrogers/rairtable/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs or WARNINGs.

 ### NOTES

+There were two NOTES.

-There is one NOTE that is only found on Windows (Server 2022, R-devel 64-bit):
+One NOTE is only found on Windows (Server 2022, R-devel 64-bit):

 ```
 * checking for detritus in the temp directory ...
 NOTE